-The result for calendar year 2017 is a loss of US\$45.8m (2016 profit: US\$140.9m), impacted by the major losses, as set out in more detail below.
+The result for calendar year 2018 is a loss of US\$63.6m (2017 loss: US\$45.8m), impacted by the major losses, as set out in more detail below.
 Results will continue to be distributed by reference to the results of individual underwriting years.